soumitraj/Twitter-Akka/README.md

  * Create millions of users with varying profiles
  * create users and followers
  * pull timelines for each user at a given interval.
 We will first implement a pull mechanism to fetch timeline.
 Each user client actor will ask server for timelines based on the last fetch time.
- * The user tweets should be marked as ReTweet Yes/No. If a tweet is marked as ReTweet=Yes then it will be Retweeted by its followers depdending on the userprofile.
  * Record client statistics

 Server :